AnubhavHawk/splitwise-app/Readme.md

    - > ERROR: duplicate key value violates unique constraint
    - In order to avoid this, follow below steps if you are going to run the application <ins>second time (or later)</ins>:
    1. Open the configuration file (`splitwise-app/src/main/resources/application.properties`) in a text editor
    2. Comment out this line 5 (spring.datasource.initialization-mode=always).
+Comments are added by placing `#` at the begining of the line.
-It will not try to persist the hard coded users again
+   3. Once commented out, it will not try to persist the hard coded users again.
+You can now run the application again.

 #### Users
  To begin with, there are 5 users already stored in the users table for demo purpose